 APD IDs 4 recent homicide victims

 Jun.
-24—ALBUQUERQUE, N.M. — Detectives released the names of four men killed in separate incidents over the past week across Albuquerque.
+25—Detectives released the names of four men killed in separate incidents over the past week in Albuquerque.

 Gilbert Gallegos, an Albuquerque police spokesman, said the deaths of Daniel Bustos, 34, Raymond Ortiz, 29, Karl Jurisson, 64, and Kenny Rougemont, 37, are being investigated as homicides.

 No arrests have been made in any of the cases.
-Jurisson, Ortiz and Rougemont were killed over a 9-hour period.
+Jurisson, Ortiz and Rougemont were killed over a nine-hour period.

-The first case began June 17 when police responded around 2:30 a.m. to gunfire at the Travelodge near Coors and Iliff.
-Officers found casings in the parking lot and Bustos, fatally injured, was brought to the hospital.
+The first case was June 17, when police responded around 2:30 a.m. to gunfire at the Travelodge near Coors and Iliff NW.
+Officers found shell casings in the parking lot and Bustos, fatally injured, was brought to the hospital.

 Then, on Sunday, officers were dispatched around 6:30 p.m. to a shooting in the 500 block of Vassar SE.
-Police found Jurisson fatally shot and lying in the street and he died at the hospital.
+Police found Jurisson shot and lying in the street.
+He died at a hospital.

-Two hours later, police were called to a fight and shooting in the 120 block of Pennsylvania NE, north of Central.
-They found Ortiz injured and he was pronounced dead at the scene.
+Two hours later, police were called to a fight and shooting in the 120 block of Pennsylvania NE, just north of Central.
+They found Ortiz injured.
+He died at the scene.

-Then, at 3 a.m., officers were dispatched to reports of a body at the Motel 6 near Interstate 40 and Coors.
+Later, at 3 a.m., officers were dispatched to reports of a body at the Motel 6 near Interstate 40 and Coors NW.
 Police found Rougemont dead inside a room.

+There have been 60 homicides investigated by the Albuquerque Police Department this year.
+At this time last year, there had been 28.